TimCares/MasterThesis/docs/thesis/experiments/differences_to_unimodal_kd.typ

 - not possible, as result would be just a concatenation of words and no meaningful text
 - also, text naturally contains fill words, e.g. "the", "a", "is", which is nothing that can be represented in any way in an image
 - also those words do not have any meaning regarding real-world concepts, like a dog, cat, or car
+- example illustrated in @mm_kd_cls_token

+#figure(
+  image("../figures/mm_kd_cls_token.png"),
+  caption: [The meaning/content of time steps across modalities is not aligned, and the number of time steps will differ between modalities.
+This makes alignment on the level of individual time steps impossible.
+The CLS token aggregates global information independent of time steps, and captures the meaning and interpretation of the respective input, making alignment possible.
+This requires the teacher CLS token to not contain any modality-specific (in this case image) information after the last layer.
+Image-Text example is taken from the COCO train set @coco.], ) <mm_kd_cls_token>

 - that is why we have to regress the global representation of the image and text
 - means the CLS/BOS token -> goal of it is to aggregate as much information as possible, meaning it is a global representation of the image/text content